nie-ine/inseri/Tutorials/Your scientific publication A-Z/1. Add Data/README.md

 <p><img src="https://github.com/nie-ine/inseri/blob/2020-04/Tutorials/Your%20scientific%20publication%20A-Z/1.%20Add%20Data/1video1.png" alt="Guhyaṣoḍha, starting page" width="900"></p>

 One of the great aspects of INSERI is the "economical" approach towards the data that exists already somewhere as a publicly available resource.
-Instead of downloading the things and republishing them somewhere else (which also might be  a copyright problem), Inseri proposes an option to call only those parts of data (for example, images and their respective descriptions) by using the existing internal linkage of a webpage via JSON.
+Instead of downloading the things and republishing them somewhere else (which also might be  a copyright problem), Inseri proposes an option to call only needed parts of data (for example, images and their respective descriptions) by using the existing internal linkage of a webpage via JSON.
 Let us learn how to do it.

 As our first example we shall take E-codices, the most important swiss online collection of the manuscripts. [https://www.e-codices.unifr.ch/en](https://www.e-codices.unifr.ch/en)
 Suppose we would like to work on a manuscript that has been photographed and uploaded already, but has not been transcribed page by page, and our aim would be